Azure-Samples/ms-identity-javascript-nodejs-tutorial/README.md

 ### Chapter 2: Sign-in a user and get an Access Token for Microsoft Graph or your protected Web API

-Here we build on the concepts we learnt earlier to authenticate users and acquire Access Tokens for your own Web APIs and the **Microsoft Graph API**
+Here we build on the concepts we learnt earlier to authenticate users and acquire Access Tokens for your own Web APIs and the **Microsoft Graph API**.

 |                |               |
 |----------------|---------------|